 Conservation Status of the Tiger Shark

-The tiger shark is a relatively fast-growing and fecund species of shark.
-The tiger shark continues to thrive due to its large, global population and high reproductive rates.
-Although it is caught regularly in target and non-target fisheries it is currently classified only as a near threatened species on the IUCN Red list.
+Tiger shark facts.
+The species is a relatively fast-growing and fecund species of shark.
+They continue to thrive due to its large, global population and high reproductive rates.
+Although it is caught regularly in target and non-target fisheries it is currently classified only as a near-threatened species on the IUCN Red List.

 In spite of these threats, tiger sharks, in general, do not currently face a high risk of extinction.
 However, if demand continues, especially for their fins, this may result in further declines in the future.